 Penalties put St. James in a tough spot from the start and two early turnovers quickly resulted in a 14-0 lead for Eldon by the end of the first quarter.

 The Tigers started the night coughing up a fumble on the opening possession of the game at their own 20-yard line, giving Eldon’s offense short field to work with that led to a 5-yard touchdown by freshman quarterback Hunter Hees who found some space on the bootleg to put the Mustangs up 7-0 early.
 Another St. James fumble with just over three minutes remaining in the quarter gave Eldon short field once again and the Mustangs drove 38 yards and capitalized with another Hees bootleg run from seven yards out.

-“I think they did a really good job stepping up,” Hees said of his offensive line as Eldon finished with 227 rushing yards as a team.
+“I think they did a really good job stepping up,” Hees said of his offensive line.
 “We had guys get quarantined and they were next up so they did a good job getting us the win.”

-It is not every day that a wide receiver becomes the starting left tackle, but in this strange new era of COVID-19 the Mustangs adjusted and in many ways, it still looked like the same Wing-T offense with the way the team was able to run the ball.
+It is not every day that a wide receiver becomes the starting left tackle, but in this strange new era of COVID-19 the Mustangs adjusted and in many ways, it still looked like the same Wing-T offense with the way the team was able to run the ball Friday night.